REDUCETARIAN - Eat Less Meat

 • Direct access to movement leaders working on cutting-edge ideas and initiatives

-• Exposure to a wide range of approaches to improving the food system and guidance in critically examining different strategies
+• Exposure to a wide range of approaches to improving the food system and guidance in critically examining different advocacy strategies

 • Individualized support and guidance through one-on-one mentorship